luk036/luk036.github.io/proglang/py2cpp.md

 Conda Installation
 ------------------

+- Assume install to a USB stick, in which the file system is mounted to $USB, and is read/write accessable.

-Use Conda to install Python and Python-related C++'s libraries:
+- Use Conda to install Python and Python-related C++'s libraries:

 .small[